 Aerial view of a residential home with rooftop solar panels installed as part of a residential solar system.

-Freedom Forever was one of the biggest solar panel installers in the United States.
+Freedom Forever was one of the biggest residential solar panel installers in the United States.
 In April 2026, the company filed for Chapter 11 bankruptcy.
-This news surprised many homeowners who trusted the company to install or maintain their solar systems.
+Reports connected to the bankruptcy discussed the company’s growing liabilities and financial struggles.

 If you are a Freedom Forever customer, you may now be asking questions like: